rajit2004/Rhythma/README.md

 - **First Period Guidance** — a separate onboarding path and education content for girls aged 12–17 experiencing their first period.
 Needs its own tone, simplified UI, and content review (likely with input from a health educator) before implementation.
 Nothing exists in the codebase yet — no screen, no content, no data model changes.
 - **Ayurvedic Correlation Layer** — educational content connecting lifestyle and cycle patterns to traditional Ayurvedic wellness concepts.
 Requires sourcing and reviewing culturally accurate, non-prescriptive content, plus a lightweight rules layer to surface it contextually.
 No content or code exists yet.
 - **WhatsApp Bot Integration** — a Gemini-powered WhatsApp assistant (via Twilio/Meta Cloud API) offering cycle tracking and health Q&A without an app install, aimed at community/self-help-group users and shared/low-end devices.
 Depends on the backend `/assistant/chat` endpoint being production-ready first (see [Features In Progress](#features-in-progress)).
-- **Website (feature parity)** — a second, browser-based client offering the same core features as the Flutter app (see [Platforms](#platforms)), built against the same backend endpoints.
-Distinct from the existing `landing-page/` marketing site, which has no product functionality.
-No code exists yet.
+- **Website product pages** — cycle tracking, AI Assistant, and Insights pages for the web app (see [Platforms](#platforms)).
+Auth and routing are already in place; these pages themselves don't exist yet.
 - End-to-end offline-first sync with conflict resolution and a visible sync-status indicator
 - On-device encryption for locally stored health data
 - Connectivity-aware sync (detecting online/offline state)